Were You Accused Of Selling Stolen Goods?

 Sale of stolen goods falls under the receiving stolen property statute in Missouri.
-A person can be charged with this crime if he or she receives, retains, or disposes of the property of another, knowing or believing that it has been stolen.
-This crime may be charged as a felony or a misdemeanor, depending on the surrounding circumstances and the value of the property concerned.
+A person can be charged with this crime if he or she receives, retains or disposes of the property of another, knowing or believing that it has been stolen.
+This crime may be charged as a felony or a misdemeanor depending on the surrounding circumstances and the value of the property concerned.

 If you have been arrested for receiving stolen property or sale of stolen goods, you need a highly accomplished, talented criminal defense lawyer to protect your rights and aggressively defend you against the charges.
-Our St. Louis criminal defense attorneys at Rogers Sevastianos & Bante, LLP, have successfully handled hundreds of jury trials.
-We have the legal knowledge, skills, and reputation to negotiate effectively on your behalf or aggressively defend you in court if your case goes to trial.
+Our St. Louis criminal defense attorneys at Rogers Sevastianos & Bante LLP have successfully handled hundreds of jury trials.
+We have the legal knowledge, skills and reputation to negotiate effectively on your behalf or aggressively defend you in court if your case goes to trial.

-Sale of Stolen Goods May Be Charged as a Misdemeanor or a Felony
+Sale Of Stolen Goods May Be Charged As A Misdemeanor Or A Felony

 The severity of charges and penalties for sale of stolen goods depends mainly on the value of the property concerned.
 If the value is less than $500, this crime is charged as a Class A misdemeanor.
-If the value is $500 or more or the defendant is a dealer in the same type of goods, then it is charged as a Class C felony.
+If the value is $500 or more, or if the defendant is a dealer in the same type of goods, then it is charged as a Class C felony.

-Evidence of Receiving Stolen Property or Sale of Stolen Goods
+Evidence Of Receiving Stolen Property Or Sale Of Stolen Goods

 Receiving stolen property or sale of stolen goods is a theft crime.
 To prove that the crime occurred, the prosecution must show that: